eoinkelly/notes/assembler/assembler-x86/object-files.md

 from inspection of an ELF object file:

-* instruction stream seems to begin after 64 bytes of {some header stuff}
+* instruction stream seems to begin after 64 bytes of some header stuff